Angelica Lima, M.A.Ed.

 I also knew they needed extensive, daily practice such as drilling on the words in context so I created sentences and stories from the set of blends and words we practiced.

 Presto!
 Like magic.
-They were breaking the code!
+Students were breaking the code!
 They were reading with ease!
 Frustration was replaced with success!

 Now with Viva Phonics, it is easier for students everywhere to learn to read!